awesome13524/odin-recipes/README.md

 # odin-recipes
 This project is a simple recipe website.
-I have added links to pages with three different recipes, each with its own image, description in a paragraph, ingredients in an unordered list, and steps in an ordered list.
+I have added links to pages with three different recipes, eacgh with its own image, description in a paragraph, ingredients in an unordered list, and steps in an ordered list.